-Arizona’s Game and Fish Department (AZGFD) recently purchased Horseshoe Ranch.
+In 2011, Arizona’s Game and Fish Department (AZGFD) purchased Horseshoe Ranch.
 The property incorporates the Bureau of Land Management’s (BLM) Agua Fria National Monument Horseshoe grazing allotment and the U.S. Forest Service Tonto National Forest’s (TNF) Copper Creek grazing allotment.

 Previously, the federal agencies jointly managed these two allotments.
 The AZGFD acquisition led the three agencies to create a tri-agency Coordinated Resource Management Plan (CRMP) for the Horseshoe/Copper Creek allotments.
 The CRMP planning process is a collaborative process designed to engage all interested stakeholders, including the public, in the identification of local resource needs and opportunities; to assist agencies in resource data collection and the development of alternatives that address the identified needs and opportunities; and to encourage long-term participation in resource working groups.